roshmadosh/hiroshis_hadoop_playground/pig/README.md

 Once SSH'd into your EMR instance,
 1. Either clone this repo or copy the `pig` directory into your instance.
 2. Run `make pig`, which will execute the `old_goodies.pig` script.
-The results will be displayed in the console.
+The results will be displayed to the console and saved in a `ratings` folder.